Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:25:02 - Anthony Campolo

 Awesome.
-Were you going to get you up here?
-That was a.
-I'm just thinking about time right now, so I just want to make sure I'm writing that correctly.
-So who's who?
+Were we going to get you up here?
+I'm just thinking about time right now, so I just want to make sure I'm managing that correctly.
+It's gonna be a big guess-who's-who, right?
 I'll give this another five or ten minutes, then we can get you up here.
 Awesome.
-So you want to talk to the sound guys, make sure you get a headset and all that.
+So you'll want to talk to the sound guys, make sure you get a headset and all that.
 Does anyone in the crowd have a question right now?
-If anyone wants to ask questions, we love to make this interactive, so feel free, just throw your hand up and I'll call on you.
-Otherwise, we'll just.
-Just keep rolling here.
+If anyone wants to ask questions, we love to make this interactive, so feel free.
+Just throw your hand up and I'll call on you.
+Otherwise, we'll just keep rolling here.
 All right, cool.
 Great.

 00:25:32 - Glauber Costa